Taylor coefficients of the Jacobi $\theta_{3}\left( q \right)$ function: Symmetries of the Moments and Cumulants

 with

 so that

 Using Legendre's identity

-and the expression of the variance $\sigma^{2}\left(k\right)$ in (\ref{eq:cumulants}), we deduce (\ref{eq:variances}). \end{proof} \begin{rem} An equivalent statement of the previous result is as follows: for $X_{k}$ and $X_{k'}$ two discrete normal random variables with respective elliptic moduli $k$ and $k'$, and two standard Gaussian random variables $N$ and $N',$ the random variables
+and the expression of the variance $\sigma^{2}\left(k\right)$ in (\ref{eq:cumulants}), we deduce (\ref{eq:variances}). \end{proof} \begin{rem} An equivalent statement of the previous result is as follows: for $\X_{k}$ and $\X_{k'}$ two discrete normal random variables with respective elliptic moduli $k$ and $k'$, and two standard Gaussian random variables $\N$ and $\N',$ all four random variables mutually independent, the two random variables

 have the same moments and cumulants. \end{rem}